scarf-sh/docs/docs/gateway.md

-The Scarf Gateway is a single access-point to all of your containers, no matter where they are hosted.
+The Scarf Gateway is a service that sits in front of your container registry/registries, acting as a single access-point to all of your containers, regardless of where they are actually hosted.
+By making it easy to host containers from your own domain, the gateway decouples your distribution from your registry provider and provides unparalleled download analytics.

 ### A motivating example